 Short term lessons or coaching: Need help with a specific technique or song?
-Want a little coaching for your school or community ensemble or youth orchestra?
-I offer short-term lessons (2 to 8 lessons at a time) for those who already know the basics and want just a little extra help improving their playing.
+Want a little coaching for your school or community ensemble, or youth orchestra?
+Know how to play your instrument at a basic level, but want help with improvising, reading music or charts, or music theory?
+Short-term lessons (2 to 8 weeks in a row) are for those who already know the basics and want just a little extra help improving their playing.

 I also teach Suzuki Early Childhood Education classes ('parent & me' style music and movement for babies or toddlers and their parents).